thoomkuzhymatthew/EPL_arb_betting/reflections/thoomkuzhymatthew.md

 ## Team Collaboration

-We frequently stayed in touch with regular google meets being scheduled.
+We frequently stayed in touch with regular google meetings.
-In these meetings we would discuss our work and notebooks and give feedback to our peers for suggestions to imporve our visualisations or documentation
+In these meetings we would discuss our work and notebooks and give feedback to our peers for suggestions to improve our visualisations or documentation
-This way all feedback given was in the context of constructive criticism
+This way all feedback given was constructive.

-After I completed my issues, if another person's task was overwhelming e.g. the creation of the website, I helped to contribute to the completion of the task.
+After I completed my issues, if another person's task was overwhelming e.g. the creation of the website, I contributed to the completion of the task.
 This can be seen thruugh commits on the 4th and 5th of February regarding the Markdown, HTML and CSS elements.

 We also met up early on to decide the allocation of work and issues on github were assigned accordingly, this meant that it was alot easier to co-ordinate workflow as all I had to do was commit to my assigned issues which were #3 NB01 and #6 NB04.

 I also informed Noah about the problem I faced in NB01, and the creation of the grouped events folder to overcome this.
-This way he knew were to access the files, and that the files were split by month.
+This way he knew where to access the files, and that the files were split by month.
 This helped him develop function (process_all_files) to iterate through the folder and clean the data

-When editing the website , Xinyan and I organized the times we would be editing.
-This way it would prevent double editing and a delay of the progress of the website.
+When editing the website , Xinyan and I organised the times we would be editing.
+This way it would prevent double editing and bottlenecks, delaying progress.

 Not much conflict arose other than varying opinions on design choice for notebooks and website, all of these were brought up formally in meetings and decided on at the time.